 All international students in the United States in 2019 are required to file income tax forms with the Internal Revenue Service (IRS) even if they did not receive any taxable income.

-- If a nonresident student has any amount of taxable income from United States sources, a tax return on form 1040-NR (PDF) or form 1040-NR-EZ (PDF) must be filed.
-Note that this is a big change from 2017, when a return was not required if a nonresident student’s only U.S. income was from wages unless the student’s wages from working in the U.S. exceeded $4,050.
-For 2018, any amount of wage income from working in the U.S. will require a return to be filed.
-Also note that, as of this January 28, 2019, the IRS had not yet published the instructions for Form 1040-NR for 2018.
-Check the front page of the instructions to be sure you have the correct one.
-The Forms 1040-NR and 1040-NR-EZ and the instructions for the Form 1040-NR-EZ are for 2018.
+- If a nonresident student/nonresident alien has any amount of taxable income from United States sources, a tax return on form 1040NR (PDF), or form 1040NR-EZ(PDF) must be filed.
+Note that, as of this December 13, 2019, the IRS had not yet published the form 1040NR, the form 1040NR-EZ, or the instructions for Form 1040NR or 1040NR-EZ for 2019.
+Check the front page of the instructions to be sure you have the correct form.

 - A form 8843 (PDF) must be filed with the student’s tax return or, if no return is required, by itself in order to claim nonresident status.

 A quick guide to United States tax laws as they apply to foreign students can be found at Publication 4011, Foreign Student and Scholar Volunteer Resource Guide (PDF).
 More detailed guidance can be found at Internal Revenue Service Publication 519, U.S. Tax Guide for Aliens (PDF).
-Note that, as of this January 28, 2019, the IRS had not yet published Publication 519 for 2018 returns, and this link opens the 2017 publication, which has obsolete material.
-Once the 2018 publication is available, this link will open it.
-Check the front page of the publication to be sure it is the correct one for 2018.
+Note that, as of this December 13, 2019, the IRS had not yet published Publication 519 for 2019 returns, and this link currently opens the 2018 publication, which has obsolete material.
+Once the 2019 publication is available, this link will open it.
+Check the front page of the publication to be sure it is the correct one for 2019.